How to Protect Yourself From Criminal Identity Theft Before You Wind Up in Jail

 How do criminals steal your identity?

-While the old methods are still valid, the most common types of theft are data breaches, phishing scams, and purchasing information from data brokers.
+The most common ways of theft are data breaches, phishing scams, and purchasing information from data brokers.
 This is why stopping online trackers and working to delete our info from data brokers is such a serious thing that many people don’t think of normally.

 Ways data can be stolen: